Renuka-0403/Text-Preprocessing/README.md

 ## Applications

-This preprocessing pipeline can be used before building:
+This preprocessing pipeline can be used in:

 - Sentiment Analysis
 - Text Classification
 - Spam Detection
 - Chatbots
 - Machine Translation
-- Question Answering Systems
+- Information Retrieval
 - Document Classification
-- Information Retrieval Systems
+- Question Answering Systems
-- Language Models
+- Language Modeling

 ---

 ## Conclusion

-This project successfully demonstrates the complete Text Preprocessing pipeline using Python.
-The raw text is transformed into clean and structured text through various preprocessing techniques, including lowercasing, tokenization, removal of URLs, emails, emojis, numbers, punctuation, extra spaces, stop words, stemming, and lemmatization.
-The final processed text is suitable for Natural Language Processing (NLP) tasks such as text classification, sentiment analysis, information retrieval, and language modeling.
-This project provides a strong foundation for building more advanced NLP and machine learning applications.
+This project successfully demonstrates a complete Text Preprocessing pipeline using Python.
+The raw text is transformed into clean and structured text through techniques such as lowercasing, tokenization, removal of URLs, emojis, numbers, punctuation, stop words, stemming, and lemmatization.
+The resulting cleaned text is suitable for a wide range of Natural Language Processing (NLP) tasks and serves as a strong foundation for developing advanced text analytics and machine learning applications.

 ---